MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 ---
 # <a name="assign-microsoft-as-the-audio-conferencing-provider"></a>Affectation de Microsoft en tant que fournisseur d’audioconférence

-Pour utiliser l’audioconférence dans Microsoft 365 ou Office 365 avec Skype entreprise et Microsoft Teams, les utilisateurs de votre organisation doivent disposer d’une licence de conférence audio.
-Pour plus d’informations sur les licences et son coût, voir [essayer ou acheter une audioconférence dans Microsoft 365 ou Office 365](try-or-purchase-audio-conferencing-in-office-365.md) .
+Pour utiliser l’audioconférence dans Microsoft 365 ou Office 365 avec Skype Entreprise et Microsoft Teams, les utilisateurs de votre organisation doivent avoir une licence d’audioconférence.
+Pour plus d’informations sur les licences et leur coût, voir Essayer ou acheter l’audioconférence dans [Microsoft 365 ou Office 365.](try-or-purchase-audio-conferencing-in-office-365.md)

 Microsoft Audio Conferencing supplies dial-in phone numbers, PINs, and conference IDs that can be used by meeting participants to join the meetings of your organization.
 You only need to assign Microsoft as the audio conferencing provider to people who are going to schedule or lead Skype for Business or Microsoft Teams meetings.